gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/habits.md

 with a single programming language.
 For example, Lisp supports _procedural, functional and object-oriented programming_.
 You learn _recursion_ and get in touch with the power of _interactive programming with a REPL (Read-eval-print loop)_.
-Further Lisp offers the most powerful _meta-programming_ experience with its macro-system enabled by _homoiconicity with S-expressions_.
+Further Lisp offers the most terrific _meta-programming_ experience with its macro-system enabled by _homoiconicity with S-expressions_.
 Homoiconicity means that Lisp code is constructed of Lisp data-structures.
 Hence you are able to manipulate Lisp code via Lisp code.
 A mind-bending experience, if you only